Throughout those years the Lord continued to be faithful to me and drew me nearer to Him despite my wandering heart.

 In the fall of 2007, I became a mother which set me on a decade trajectory of steep growth.
 Motherhood revealed more of me than I knew was there.
 It put the squeeze on all my notions that I could control my comfort, security, how my days went, how others viewed me, and essentially how my world would run.
 It revealed how incredibly unable I really was.
 It showed me I was not self-sufficient and I could no longer find comfort in lesser loves nor hide from my desire to do so.
 I began seeing the depths of my own sin in ways like never before.
 I walked through periods of depression and anxiety all along the way.
 But even through darkness, God led me to encounter His grace more deeply.

-As my children, now five, seven and nine, have grown, I have continued to learn this cyclical lesson over and over.
+As my children, now 12, 14 and 16, have grown, I have continued to learn this cyclical lesson over and over.
 My life is not my own.
 It is Christ’s.
 As a follower of Jesus I am called to lay my life down so that He can raise it back up into something more beautiful than I could ever make it on my own.

 The kicker is that it doesn’t always feel beautiful.
 Often it feels like a mess of two steps forward, three steps back.
 Thankfully, God’s spiritual growth economy isn’t linear.
 John Piper likes to say, “God is always doing 10,000 things in your life and you may only be aware of three of them.”
 So I keep waking up every day, choosing to place my hope squarely in the promises of God’s Word, that “He who began a good work within [me] will be faithful to complete it” (Philippians 1:6).
 When my eyes are on Christ and His kingdom purposes, I can more readily lay my life down, trusting in what He is working for my good and His glory.